microbus-io/fabric/docs/tech/codegen.md

 In `service.yaml`, developers are able to define the various pieces of the microservice in a declarative fashion.
 Code generation picks up these definitions to generate boilerplate code, leaving it up to the developer to implement the business logic.

-`service.yaml` include several sections:
+`service.yaml` include several sections: general, configs, functions, types, webs and tickers.

 ### General

 The `general` section of `service.yaml` defines the `host` name of the microservice and its human-friendly `description`.
 The host name is required.
-It will be how the microservice is addressed inside the `Microbus` system.
+It will be how the microservice is addressed by other microservices.
 A hierarchical naming scheme for host names such as `myservice.mydomain.myproduct` can help avoid conflicts.

 ```yaml
 # General